 For me it depends after a while the shy guy should start opening up and if he doesnt it becomes a turn off because if he likes me the way i like him then he should open up more and more everyday.

 I think once your brother finds a girl who is into the same things as him he wont be shy anymore.
 He will feel like he can be himself and say whatever he wants without worrying what she will think.
 Everyones love journey is different in time and how they find love.
-He just has to be open to when it finds him.posted over 3 years ago
+He just has to be open to when it finds him.posted almost 6 years ago

 Make Him Feel Welcome with Chic Points